Farama-Foundation/ViZDoom/scenarios/README.md

 ## PREDICT POSITION
-The purpose of the scenario is teach agent to synchronize missle weapon shot (involving a signifficant delay between shooting and hitting) with target movements.
-Agent should be able to shoot so that missle and monster meet each other.
+The purpose of the scenario is teach agent to synchronize missile weapon shot (involving a significant delay between shooting and hitting) with target movements.
+Agent should be able to shoot so that missile and monster meet each other.

 The map is a rectangle room.
 Player is spawned along the longer wall, in the center.
 A monster is spawned randomly somewhere along the opposite wall and walks between left and right corners along the wall.
 Player is equipped with a rocket launcher and a single rocket.
-Episode ends when missle hits a wall/the monster or on timeout.
+Episode ends when missile hits a wall/the monster or on timeout.

 __REWARDS:__